 - Adjusting to the market: As the market changes, so must the tactics of your salespeople.

 - Adjusting their communication approach to match the buyer: Buyers need to be sold to in a way that matches their behavior style and communication preferences.
 Your reps should be able to quickly identify the buying behavior style of their prospects—and adapt their conversation approach to match.

 Help your salespeople understand the importance of adapting, and then coach them regularly, as opportunities to adapt arise.

 Highly successful salespeople make it a habit to go into every meeting prepared.
-They know their product offerings, they know the customer, and they know what they want to accomplish from the meeting.
+They know their product offerings, they know the customer (they've researched them online and through social media), and they know what they want to accomplish from the meeting.

-Sales managers can encourage this behavior by making it clear that it’s expected, and by coaching salespeople in specific preparation skills – such as pre-call planning.
+Sales managers can encourage this behavior in their people by making it clear that it’s expected, and by coaching salespeople in specific preparation skills – such as pre-call planning.

 It’s also critical to model good preparation habits, by coming to your own meetings with salespeople prepared.
 Enter every meeting with a purpose and be prepared to accomplish that purpose.